Flatness

 Flatness is a long-running ‘site of resistance’ (Dr Sylvia Theuri) inspired by the expanses of the screen, the outdoors and community networks.
 Read more about us.

-Queer Diasporic Futurity contains a collective call to restore loving connections to the body and to nature.
+Our new book Queer Diasporic Futurity contains a collective call to restore loving connections to the body and to nature.
 The collection makes visible a vital network of practices embodying an ethics of sustainability, accessibility and futurity.
-This limited edition publication and special launch poster is available to buy for £17.70 incl. p&p (payment details follow below).
+This limited edition publication and special launch poster is available to buy for £15 + p&p.
 Proceeds from the sale of QDF go towards relief efforts in Palestine and Lebanon.

 Contributions to QDF include: